sagacious-solutions/react-christmas-tree/README.md

 # react-christmas-tree

+# React Christmas Tree has been replaced by <a href="https://github.com/sagacious-solutions/rgb-everywhere-web-interface">RGB Everywhere</a>!!!
+Please click the link to see the latest and greatest version.

 React christmas tree is the peak of holiday cheer inducing technology.
 Featuring a 7 Inch LCD Touch screen and a genuine Douglas Fir tree, you can't escape the Christmas spirit of this project.